influxdata/docs-v2/content/kapacitor/v1/reference/cli/kapacitord/_index.md

 ### Disable alert handlers

-Disabling alert handlers can be useful for security reasons.
-For example, disabling the `exec` handler on a shared system.
+Disabling alert handlers can be useful for security reasons--for example, disabling the `exec` handler on a shared system.

 ```sh